-After initial measurement, loans and receivables are measured at amortised cost using the effective interest rate method, less any allowance for impairment.
+After initial measurement, loans and receivables are measured at amortised cost using the effective interest rate method, less any allowance for impairment, except in the case of a fair value hedge of items in this category, which have to be fair valued to the extent of the hedged risk.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the effective interest rate.
 The amortisation is included in Interest income.
 The losses arising from the impairment of such investments are recognised in the statement of income in Impairment losses.